mpmorley/LBI_R_Club/README.md

 The LBI R user club is a work space and presentation forum for anyone (undergrads, grad students, post-docs, research scientists, faculty, etc) to come and work on their R-related projects, talk to other R enthusiasts, troubleshoot and ultimately expand their knowledge of R.

+If you would like to join please contact Michael Morley, mmorley@pennmedicine.upenn.edu

 ## When

-We'll resume in the Fall 2021
+We'll resume Fall 2021

 ## Where